aarondh/PatientMonitorStation/PULSE-OXIMETRY-IMPLEMENTATION.md

-# Pulse Oximetry Monitor Implementation
+# Pulse Oximetry Parameter Implementation

-The application now includes a fake pulse oximetry monitor that tracks two critical vital signs: oxygen saturation (SpO2) and pulse rate.
+The application now includes a fake pulse oximetry parameter adapter that tracks two critical vital signs: oxygen saturation (SpO2) and pulse rate.

 ## What is Pulse Oximetry?